 - What happens after a Party Wall Notice has been served?

-- What does a party wall award cover?
+- What does a Party Wall Award cover?

 - How can I dispute a Party Wall Award?

-According to the Party Wall Act 1996, the Party Wall Award should resolve any dispute between adjoining neighbours in relation to building works carried to a shared wall or structure.
-However, should either party object to its terms, they have 14 days from the date the award is finalised in which to appeal it at the County Court.
+According to the Party Wall Act 1996, a Party Wall Award should facilitate the resolution of any dispute between adjoining neighbours in relation to building works carried to a shared wall or structure.
+However, should either party object to its terms, they have 14 days from the date the Award is finalised in which to appeal it at the County Court.
 Be aware that if your appeal is overturned, you may be liable for the other owner’s costs as well as any costs resulting from delays to the building work.

 - Is it possible to retrospectively serve Notice or agree on completed works?

-In short, no. A formal Party Wall Notice must be served in order for Adjoining Owners to provide consent.
-If no Notice is served, no consent can be given and any works carried out will be outside of the law.
-In some cases, this situation arises in error – Building Owners did not realise their work would be covered, or the scope of the project has had to change after work has started.
+In short, no. If no Party Wall Notice is served as per the Act, no consent can be given, and any works carried out will be outside of the law.
+Sometimes, this situation arises in error – Building Owners did not realise their work would be covered, or the scope of the project has had to change after work has started.
 If an Adjoining Owner was not given the opportunity to dissent to works they may apply for an injunction to stop further activity.
 They may also claim against the Building Owner for any damages that may have occurred as a result of the works.

 - What can I do about my neighbour building without having served Notice on me?

 If you have not been served a Party Wall Notice by your neighbour prior to building works commencing next door, your neighbour is acting illegally and you have the right to stop the work from continuing.
 Apply for an injunction from the County Court where you will most likely be required to provide a cross-undertaking in costs.
 This means you will be liable for any costs incurred as a result of the injunction if your neighbour is found to be acting within the law.
 Seeking legal advice before applying for an injunction is advisable.